GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

 ### Vocabulary

+You need some definitions to make this guide clear.

-**Installation:** An installation refers to the location of the games “server files” e.g `/home/csgo/serverfiles`.
+* **Installation:** An installation refers to the location of the games “server files” e.g `/home/csgo/serverfiles`.

-**Instance:** Each individual game server is referred too as an “instance” e.g `/home/csgo/csgoserver` would be the script for the instance called "csgoserver".
+* **Instance:** Each individual game server is referred too as an “instance” e.g `/home/csgo/csgoserver` would be the script for the instance called "csgoserver".

-**Multiple instances:** It is possible to run multiple instances out of one single installation and to run multiple instances out of multiple installations.
+* **Multiple instances:** It is possible to run several instances out of one single installation and to run several instances out of multiple installations.

-### Principle of listening to an ip:port
-Each service running on a machine expecting connections from a network needs to listen on an IP and port dedicated to its communication with the network.
-It is not possible to have multiple services listening on the same port and IP, most programs will crash if you try to do so because it cannot "bind" to an IP and port already in use.
-Therefore, each game server instance must use its own unique and dedicated [[Ports]] and/or IP to function.
+### LinuxGSM Configuration
+You need to be comfortable with [[LinuxGSM Config]].

+### Understand ports
+You need to understand how ports and service listening work in order to avoid port overlapping, otherwise your new instances won't start.
 Useful resource: [[Ports]]

 # One user for each installation and instance

 This method is the most simple and will fit most use cases.
-It consists in creating a new user for each game server.
+It consists in creating a new user for each game server, repeat the install process and edit your [[LinuxGSM Config]] if needed.

 ## Use cases
 * You run various game servers: they don't share any content, so it's best to isolate them into their own user
 * You run multiple servers of the same game, but they need to have separate content and addons
-* You want your game servers to be totally independant in order to prevent breaking everything at once and you have pently of disk space
+* You want your game servers to be totally independent in order to prevent breaking everything at once, also, you have pently of free disk space

 ### Pros
 * Easy to setup | Just repeat the install process under a new user